 by Zidan Lian, Head of Product

 It is not a stark, either or, choice.
-Wi-Fi is inexpensive and satisfactory for business Internet connectivity unless more demanding applications such as unified communications or mission critical AI is an initialism that refers to Artificial Intelligence.
-AI is part of many use cases within edge computing.
-Many AI applications require real-time decision making, which require the ultra low latency capabilities of an edge network./ML/IoT applications cause network congestion and negatively impact the quality of experience for all applications.
-Co-existing private cellular networks offering high availability with reliable and highly secure connectivity relieve the congestion by concentrating on some use cases, such as video conferencing, while improving the quality of service for other digital applications like point of sale.
-Network architects increasingly need to consider each network’s entire set of attributes and how, when, and where Wi-Fi, Private 4G, and Private The “G” in 5G stands for generation.
+Wi-Fi is inexpensive and satisfactory for business office applications and Internet connectivity.
+More demanding applications in industrial environments require reliable and predictable wireless connectivity.
+Deploying Wi-Fi in such environments is not only very complex and expensive, it often doesn’t meet the industrial application requirements.
+Co-existing private cellular networks offering highly reliable and highly mobile network connectivity relieve the enterprise Wi-Fi networks to concentrate on business applications, such as back office applications, video conferencing, while improving the quality of service for other digital Industry 4.0 applications.
+Network architects increasingly need to consider each network’s entire set of attributes and how, when, and where Wi-Fi, Private 4G, and Private 5GThe “G” in 5G stands for generation.
 5G is the fifth generation of wireless technology.
-5G is characterized by bigger channels (which improves throughput), lower latencies allowing for real time applications, and the ability to connect more devices (which is increasingly important as the number of devices has grown exponentially). serve the use cases of enterprise customers.
+5G is characterized by bigger channels (which improves throughput), lower latencies allowing for real time applications, and the ability to connect more devices (which is increasingly important as the number of devices has grown exponentially).
+More serve the use cases of enterprise customers.

 Weaknesses of Dominant Wi-Fi Networks Surface